TurtlePU/functors-and-callbacks/README.md

 # Functors and Callbacks

-This is a js lib for building asynchronous pipelines / full algorithms Without callback hell, of course.
+This is a js lib for building asynchronous pipelines / full algorithms.

+Without callback hell, of course.

 There are three main classes: